Slot machine: Australia

+In Queensland, gaming machines in pubs and clubs must provide a return rate of 85%, while machines located in casinos must provide a return rate of 90%.
+Most other states have similar provisions.
+In Victoria, gaming machines must provide a minimum return rate of at least 85% (including jackpot contribution), are prohibited from accepting bills greater than $50 in denomination, and each wager must be manually initiated by the player (thus prohibiting "autoplay" mechanisms).

-Western Australia has the most restrictive regulations on electronic gaming machines in general, with the Crown Perth casino resort being the only venue allowed to operate them, and banning slot machines with spinning reels entirely.
-This policy had an extensive political history, reaffirmed by the 1974 Royal Commission into Gambling:
+Western Australia has the most restrictive regulations on electronic gaming machines (EGMs) in general.
+They may only be operated at the Crown Perth casino resort, which is the only casino in Western Australia, and have a return rate of 90%.
+Many EGMs operate games that are nearly identical to slot machines, but with modifications to comply with state law: EGMs are prohibited from using spinning reels, and must not use symbols associated with poker machines used elsewhere.
+Each wager must take at least three seconds to play, and each wager must be initiated by the user.

-While Western Australian gaming machines are similar to the other states', they do not have spinning reels.
-Therefore, different animations are used in place of the spinning reels in order to display each game result.
+This policy has an extensive political history, reaffirmed by the 1974 Royal Commission into Gambling:

+Despite the state having praised its restrictions for keeping gaming machines from being widely available to the public as in other states, the machines have faced criticism for being almost indistinguishable to a normal slot machine, and thus having the same addictive qualities.
+In March 2022, a royal commission found Crown Gaming to be unfit to hold a gaming license in WA, citing issues surrounding money laundering, failing to minimise harms from problem gambling, and the regulatory framework of the Gaming and Wagering Commission being considered outdated.
+To implement the recommendations of the Commission, EGMs were limited to maximum bets of $10 beginning in July 2023, while also requiring the implementation of weekly limits on play and losses, and the implementation of cashless machines requiring pre-loaded player cards to function.

 Nick Xenophon was elected on an independent No Pokies ticket in the South Australian Legislative Council at the 1997 South Australian state election on 2.9 percent, re-elected at the 2006 election on 20.5 percent, and elected to the Australian Senate at the 2007 federal election on 14.8 percent.
 Independent candidate Andrew Wilkie, an anti-pokies campaigner, was elected to the Australian House of Representatives seat of Denison at the 2010 federal election.
 Wilkie was one of four crossbenchers who supported the Gillard Labor government following the hung parliament result.
 Wilkie immediately began forging ties with Xenophon as soon as it was apparent that he was elected.
 In exchange for Wilkie's support, the Labor government are attempting to implement precommitment technology for high-bet/high-intensity poker machines, against opposition from the Tony Abbott Coalition and Clubs Australia.

 During the COVID-19 pandemic of 2020, every establishment in the country that facilitated poker machines was shut down, in an attempt to curb the spread of the virus, bringing Australia's usage of poker machines effectively to zero.